-We are highly dependent on David Schenkein, M.D., our chief executive officer, J. Duncan Higgons, our chief operating officer, and Scott Biller, Ph.D., our chief scientific officer, as well as the other principal members of our management and scientific teams.
+We are highly dependent on David Schenkein, M.D., our chief executive officer, J. Duncan Higgons, our chief operating officer, Scott Biller, Ph.D., our chief scientific officer, and Christopher Bowden, M.D., our chief medical officer, as well as the other principal members of our management and scientific teams.
 Drs.
-Schenkein and Biller, and Mr. Higgons are employed at will, meaning we or they may terminate the employment relationship at any time.
+Schenkein, Biller and Bowden, and Mr. Higgons are employed at will, meaning we or they may terminate the employment relationship at any time.
 We do not maintain key person insurance for any of our executives or other employees.
 The loss of the services of any of these persons could impede the achievement of our research, development and commercialization objectives.